3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 - You primarily want bug-free outdoor dining in summer

-- Budget is a primary concern (40-50% less than 4-season)
+- Budget is a primary concern (a 3-season room is the lower-upfront option)

 - You already have a covered patio or deck to enclose